The Muslim online activism world has once again been hit with a scandal, but not by an Islamophobe. It was one of our own.

 First off, unless you’re a mental health professional who is offering your services to grieving families, this makes no sense whatsoever.
 Families in grief are not a tourist attraction even if they share the same religion.
 Furthermore, if this grief tourism is the beginning of a thing, there are many other places across the world in which Muslim communities are hurting from tragedy.
 Aren’t they deserving of a spot too?

-In a subsequent post, Muslims Of The World issued an apology and the giveaway trip was axed.
+In a subsequent post, Muslims Of The World (MOTW) issued an apology, and the giveaway trip was axed.

-More and more frequently, the online Muslim community has experienced reports of misconduct like that of MOTW.
-More and more stories of men who occupy positions of authority and power and misuse it for some sort of gain.
-As long as they’re publicly active, whether in their local communities or online and have gained a following of some kind, they then become immune to any sort of criticism.
+In recent years, the online Muslim community has experienced reports of misconduct like that of MOTW.
+More and more stories of men who occupy positions of authority and power and misuse it for personal gain.
+As long as they’re publicly active, whether in their local communities or online and have gained a following of some kind, they then become immune to any criticism.
 It’s happened already.

-Where there are known reports their followers still support them and choose to side with abusers.
+Even when there are known reports against these well-known activists, their followers still support them and choose to side with abusers.
 The complete lack of acknowledgment of these incidents as even a possibility creates a cult-like atmosphere whereby these men are somehow made out to be saints and untouchable.

-With this celebrity status, they’re put on such a high pedestal that anyone who speaks out about negative interactions with them is quickly hushed, ignored and become targeted by the loyal followers.
-This culture is growing so parasitic that it seems as though the accounts and therefore people behind the accounts are legitimate saints because of their following or the blue check next to their name.
-They can do no wrong.
+They are treated like celebrities and put on such a high pedestal that anyone who speaks out about negative interactions with them is quickly hushed, ignored and become targeted by their loyal followers.
+This culture is growing so virulently that it seems as though the people behind these accounts can do no wrong because of the size of their following or the blue check next to their name.

-Putting blinders on and focusing on the good things from these men is extremely problematic.
-It’s enabling abusers and sets a dangerous precedent as there is absolutely no recourse for their actions.
+Putting blinders on and focusing on the good things these men do is hugely problematic.
+It enables abusers and sets a dangerous precedent as there is no recourse for their actions.